thuehn/Labbrick_Digital_Attenuator/README.md

 sudo ./attenuator_lab_brick ms -r -f attenuation.csv -l att_log.txt > /dev/null
 ```

-For more enhances usage of our tool within your wireless experimentation look at the "run-experiment.sh" shell script as example.
+For more enhanced usage of our tool within your wireless experimentation look at the "run-experiment.sh" shell script as example.